-1401.3 Acceptance.
-For changes of occupancy to existing buildings that are evaluated in accordance with this chapter, compliance with this chapter shall be accepted by the code official.
+[1401.3 Acceptance.
+For changes of occupancy to existing buildings that are evaluated in accordance with this chapter, compliance with this chapter shall be accepted by the code official.]

-F. Change Section 1401.3.1 of the IEBC to read:
+F. Change Section 1401.3.1 and delete Sections 1401.3.2 and 1401.3.3 of the IEBC.

-1401.3.1 Compliance with flood hazard provisions.
-In flood hazard areas, buildings or structures that are evaluated in accordance with this chapter shall comply with Section 1612 of the VCC, or Section R322 of the International Residential Code, as applicable if the work covered by this chapter constitutes substantial improvement.
+[1401.3.1 1401.5] Compliance with flood hazard provisions.
+In flood hazard areas, buildings or structures that are evaluated in accordance with this chapter shall comply with Section 1612 of the VCC or Section R322 of the [International Residential Code VRC], as applicable if the work covered by this chapter constitutes substantial improvement.